sovware/directorist/readme.txt

 👉 **[Compare Listings](https://directorist.com/product/directorist-compare-listings/)** - Allows visitors to add a set of listings in a list and compare its features by viewing in a comparison table.

-👉 **[Oxygen Builder Integration](https://directorist.com/product/directorist-compare-listings/)** - It combines all the functionalities needed to create a complete WordPress directory website using Oxygen Builder.🔖
+🔥 **[Oxygen Builder Integration](https://directorist.com/product/directorist-oxygen-integration/)** - It combines all the functionalities needed to create a complete WordPress directory website using Oxygen Builder.

 Apart from purchasing above mentioned individual extensions, you can get all of the **Directorist Business Directory** extensions in a bundle as a bonus at a discounted price from the [Directorist Extensions Bundle](https://directorist.com/product/directorist-extensions-bundle/) package.